1st Edition

 by CRC Press

-Su's book describes analysis and control against smart cyberattacks in discrete event systems (DES).
-This book is the first in the DES community to provide a thorough introduction of smart cyberattacks on supervisory control systems modelled by regular languages or finite-state automata.
+This book describes analysis and control against smart cyberattacks in discrete event systems (DES).
+This is the first technical DES book to provide a thorough introduction to smart cyberattacks on supervisory control systems modelled by regular languages or finite-state automata and possible resilient defence methods against smart cyberattacks.

-“Smart attacks” cannot be detected by the supervisor until an irreversible process towards ensured damage occurs.
-An attack may be conducted in either the observation channel (i.e., the supervisor’s input of the supervisor) or the command channel (i.e., the supervisor’s output), or both simultaneously.
-Therefore, defense strategies against these attacks are urgently needed.
-Su provides a comprehensive overview of the latest theories and includes empirical examples to illustrate concepts and methods.
-By centering on what information is available and how such information is used, the readers are provided with methods to evaluate cyber vulnerability of a given system and design a resilient supervisor against relevant smart attacks.
-This book comprises three parts.
+"Smart attacks" cannot be detected by the supervisor until an irreversible process toward ensured damage occurs.
+An attack may be conducted either in the observation channel (i.e., the supervisor’s input of the supervisor) or in the command channel (i.e., the supervisor’s output) or both simultaneously.
+Therefore, defence strategies against these attacks are urgently needed.
+Rong Su provides a comprehensive overview of the latest theories and includes empirical examples to illustrate concepts and methods.
+By centering on what information is available and how such information is used, the readers are provided with methods to evaluate the cyber vulnerability of a given system and design a resilient supervisor against relevant smart attacks.
+This book comprises two sections.
 Firstly, Su introduces the required concepts and techniques related to DES and supervisory control.
-Secondly, he introduces different types of smart attacks that intercept and manipulate information in sensor and command channels in a standard closed-loop control system.
-Finally, he presents resilient defense strategies against relevant types of attacks.
+Then he introduces different types of smart attacks that intercept and manipulate information in sensor and command channels in a standard closed-loop control system.
+Secondly, he presents resilient defence strategies against relevant types of attacks.

-By focusing on conceptual introduction and systematic analysis, this book provides a solid theoretical foundation for future exploration by researchers and graduate students who are interested in cybersecurity research, not necessarily limited to those in the DES community.
-To illustrate the practical relevance of this research, realistic examples are used throughout the book.
-Readers are recommended to have a background in formal language theory
+By focusing on a conceptual introduction and systematic analysis, this book provides a solid theoretical foundation for future exploration by researchers and graduate students who are interested in cybersecurity research, not necessarily limited to those in the DES community.
+To illustrate the practical relevance of this research, realistic examples are used throughout this book.
+Readers are recommended to have a background in formal language theory.

 Biography

-Dr Rong Su is Associate Professor at the School of Electrical & Electronic Engineering, Nanyang Technological University.
-He obtained his Bachelor of Engineering degree from University of Science and Technology of China and Master of Applied Science degree and PhD degree from University of Toronto.
-Dr Su is a senior member of IEEE, and an associate editor for IEEE Transactions on Cybernetics, Automatica (IFAC), Journal of Discrete Event Dynamic Systems, and Journal of Control and Decision.
-Currently, he is a co-chair of Technical Committee on Automation in Logistics in the IEEE Robotics and Automation Society.
-Dr Su is widely published and has received several best paper awards, such as the 2021 Hsue-shen Tsien Paper Award from IEEE/CAA Journal of Automatica Sinica and the Best Paper Award in the 15th International Conference on Advanced Systems in Public Transport (CASPT2022).
-He is an IEEE Distinguished Lecturer for IEEE Robotics and Automation Society.
+Rong Su, PhD, is a Professor at the School of Electrical and Electronic Engineering and Director of the Centre for System Intelligence and Efficiency at Nanyang Technological University.
+He earned a BE degree at the University of Science and Technology of China and an MAS degree and a PhD degree at the University of Toronto.
+Dr. Su is a senior member of IEEE and an associate editor for IEEE Transactions on Cybernetics, Automatica (IFAC), Journal of Discrete Event Dynamic Systems and Journal of Control and Decision.
+Dr. Su is prolifically published and has received several best paper awards, such as the 2021 Hsue-shen Tsien Paper Award from the IEEE/CAA Journal of Automatica Sinica and the Best Paper Award at the 15th International Conference on Advanced Systems in Public Transport (CASPT2022).
+He is an IEEE Distinguished Lecturer for the IEEE Robotics and Automation Society.

 “This book gives an invaluable guide to cybersecurity in discrete event systems, from modeling and synthesis of cyberattacks to design of resilient supervisors.
 A must-read for researchers and students, this book seamlessly blends resilient supervisors with smart attackers, starting a new and comprehensive approach to one of the most challenge problems in cybersecurity.”